CMSgov/qpp-conversion-tool/CONTRIBUTING.md

 You can *request* a new feature by [submitting an issue](#submit-issue) to our GitHub Repository.
 If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
-Please consider what kind of change it is:

-* For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
-This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-* **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

 ## <a name="submit"></a> Submission Guidelines